-Looking for a Shopify vs Shopify Plus guide?
+Looking to know about difference between Shopify and Shopify Plus?
 This is exactly the post you’d want to read.

 Both Shopify standard and Shopify Plus are jampacked with useful features.
 While former is good for most of the eCommerce stores, later offers scalability features you’d definitely like.

-In this post, I’m going to be comparing every useful feature offered by Shopify Plus that makes it better than Shopify Plus; and help you decide the right platform for your store.
+In this post, I’m going to be comparing every useful feature offered by Shopify Plus that makes it better than Shopify; and help you decide the right platform for your store.

 But before we get started, here is a comparison table for Shopify Plus vs Shopify: